sagemath/trac_to_gh/Issue 1745.md

 # Issue 1745: bug in point enumeration mod p.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1745

 Original creator: was